 Futurological Congress, The (Civilisation Ship)

-The Curatorial Progress Negentropy Civilization Ship The Futurological Congress set out from Dschubba Amat Combine in 8502 and set out at relativistic speed along the MPA - Negentropy border towards the galactic core.
-Every byte of information available about the Terragen sphere was incorporated into its memory stacks, including as comprehensive as possible recordings of virtual fiction scenarios from the 21st century onwards, and written material from "Gilgamesh" onwards.
+The Curatorial Progress Negentropy Civilization Ship The Futurological Congress set out from Dschubba Amat Combine in 8502 AT and set out at relativistic speed along the MPA - Negentropy border towards the galactic core.
+Databanks of information about the Terragen sphere were incorporated into its memory stacks, including as comprehensive as possible recordings of virtual fiction scenarios from the 1st century AT onwards (1969-2069 CE), and written material from "Gilgamesh" mythology (5th millenia BT) onwards.
 The baselinophile archai in charge of the ship and its Halo Drive was particularly interested in Old Earth literature, and collected it when e could.
 Near NGC 6334 the ship entered a binary G star system, an obscure and largely forgotten Negentropist colony, and acquired some previously lost Creationist tracts which amused The Congress greatly.
 One item particular, "Omphalos; an attempt to untie the geological knot" by Phillip Henry Gosse' interested the archai very much.

 The Knot that Gosse was attempting to untie was the difference between the age of the earth in the Judaeo-Christian Bible and the newly discovered geological record.
 Gosse's idea was that, just as God had given Adam a bellybutton (omphalos in Greek), so he had created the fossil record and the ancient rocks in 4004 BC to test the faithful.